tomiyee/FareShare/boilerplate-setup.md

 ### 3.2 Prettier

 Add a `/frontend/.prettierrc.json`.
 Here are some that

 ```json
 {
   "singleQuote": true,
   "quoteProps": "consistent"
 }
 ```

+VSCode formatters.

+- Import the Prettier Extension in VSCode, titled "Prettier - Code formatter"
+- Go to Settings (`Ctrl + ,` or `Cmd + ,` on Mac),
+- Search for `"editor.defaultFormatter"` and set it to Prettier
+- Search for `"format on save"` and check `"Editor: Format on Save"